(also jacked up)

 adjective• informal , chiefly US

-- 1Physically or mentally stimulated from the effects of a drug or stimulant: a racing car driver, jacked up on amphetaminesMore example sentences
+- 1Physically or mentally stimulated from the effects of a drug or stimulant: a race car driver, jacked up on amphetaminesMore example sentences

 - And how else are you going stop a 350 pound guy, all jacked up on drugs?